spncr/spncr.dev/_projects/4_portfolio.md

 ---

+The site you are viewing now.

-I needed somewhere to display my projects so far, and wanted something simple.
+I needed somewhere to display my projects so far, and wanted something simple but completely under my control.

 [Jekyll](https://jekyllrb.com/) kept me in the Ruby mindset and was quick to get working.